tja4472/nx-test-workspace/README.md

 ## 1.1. emulators

+### 1.1.1. emulators:start-demo

+Starts the auth and firestore emulators using the demo project.

 |                      |                                                                |
 | :------------------- | :------------------------------------------------------------- |
 | emulators:start-demo | Starts the auth and firestore emulators using the demo project |